 - The UW provides Sophos anti-virus software to all current faculty, staff, and students.
 Both anti-virus and anti-spyware functions are available if the (optional) feature to “scan for adware and PUAs” (Potentially Unwanted Applications) has been enabled.

-- Do not share your UW NetID password
+- Do not share or reuse your UW NetID password

 - It is against policy to share your personal UW NetID and password with someone else.
 Do not give your UW NetID and password to anyone else, even if they are a close friend or member of your family.